 With this past winter a fading memory, it’s always easy to forget the vows we took when recent temperatures were in single digits.
 From getting a better ice scraper to buying warmer gloves to replacing old windows, you probably mumbled a few impulsive declarations between November and February.

 So now here we are in Spring.
 The ice scraper is buried under your car seat.
 Those holey gloves are tucked in your winter coat…which is stashed in your closet.
 Out of sight.
 Out of mind.
 But those windows.
 You see those old windows every day.
 Maybe the time has come to finally keep that promise and replace those old windows before Ol’ Man Winter returns.
 But where do you start since you don’t buy windows every day?
 Well, here are some things to think about when you start window shopping:

-Vinyl windows or wood windows?
+Vinyl windows vs. wood windows?

 Replacement windows for homes are traditionally made of either vinyl or wood.
 Vinyl products have a contemporary look and feel, traditionally offer slightly better energy-performance (U-Value, Solar heat gain, etc.), and they’re basically maintenance-free.
 Meanwhile wood products have a warm, natural look mixed with good energy-performing values.
 Wood windows also have an aluminum or vinyl exterior that is virtually maintenance-free which protects the window’s wood from the elements.